 S3.

-For runnable examples, see memory.py for a local
+For runnable examples, see the TypeScript memory guide,

-snapshot flow, memory_s3.py for S3-backed memory
+memory_s3.py for S3-backed memory storage, and

-for separate memory layouts across agents.
+memory layouts across agents.

 Compose sandbox agents